 The tourist section is more or less a long passage, the tour goes in and back, but it uses separate paths most of the time.
 Beneath beautiful coloured dripstones are three ponds called the Grey, the Red and the White Pond, guess why.

 Insects (Lepidoptera) and other cave dwelling fauna have been found in the cave.

-The cave was reopened lately after a major renovation.
-It has been closed completely for more than a year.
-There is a new building for the ticket office, new stairs down to the cave and a new cave entrance.
-Also the light system was redone.
+The cave was reopened in 2003 after a major renovation in 2002, it has been closed completely for more than a year.
+There is now a new building for the ticket office, new stairs down to the cave and a new cave entrance.
+Also the light system was redone, unfortunately with coloured lamps.
 Before the renovation the cave was famous for being closed now and then, and a call at the tourist bureau at Ioannina was much recommended by serious guidebooks.
 Probably this will change with the new situation, but a previous call at the tourist bureau or the cave might still be a good idea.